tansent/AndrodNewsClient/README.md

 Left sliding bar is used based on "SlidingMenu"; Sharing app is based on "ShareSDK".

-Three-level-cache(network,local,ram) is used for content and map.
+Three-level-cache(network, local file, ram) is used for content and map.
 For content, Map<url,Json> is the idea to cache the content.

 (The app needs server program to show)